DappCoderr/Cadence-Fun/doc/docs/Module 4/Lesson 5.md

 ---
-title: Lesson 6 - Introducing Borrow
+title: Lesson 5 - Adding Standard Events
-sidebar_position: 6
+sidebar_position: 5
 ---

 Imagine a world where your Flow NFT collection is like a bustling library!
 Users can now "borrow" your awesome NFTs with the brand new borrowNFT function.
 This lets them get a closer look or interact with your NFTs temporarily, just like checking out a book.
 Here's how it works: